 Green Jinbe

-The Green Jinbe works with {Fish-Man} or {Merfolk} type Characters.
-If you have 6 or less cards in your hand, set up to 1 of your {Fish-Man} or {Merfolk} type Characters and up to 1 of your DON!! cards as active.
+The Green Jinbe synergizes with {Fish-Man} or {Merfolk} type Characters.
+If you have 6 or fewer cards in your hand, you can ready up to 1 of your {Fish-Man} or {Merfolk} type Characters and up to 1 of your DON!! cards.
+This effect can save one of your Characters from an attack, eliminating the need to play Counter cards to protect them.

-7-cost Arlong can be played for 4 Don if you have 3 or less Life cards and your opponent has 5 or more rested cards.
-A 7,000 Power Character for 4 Don is worth having in play as early as possible.
+7-cost Arlong is another powerful piece of the deck, which you can play for just 4 Don if you have 3 or fewer Life cards and your opponent has 5 or more rested cards.
+A 7,000 Power Character for 4 Don is a huge boost to your board and well worth setting up early.
+The Hody Jones is your strongest aggressor, resting 2 of the opponent’s Characters or their Don before going for an 8,000 Power Rush attack.